Hellenistic armies: Numerical strength

-The Diadochi were capable of deploying some of the largest armies of their day, and could easily outmatch the numerical strength of either Phillip II or Alexander's Macedonian full strength contingents.
+The Diadochi were capable of deploying some of the largest armies of their day, and could easily outmatch the numerical strength of either Phillip's or Alexander's full strength contingents.
 However, the size of the armies participating in different campaigns could vary extremely, from a few thousand to over 70,000 soldiers.
 Of these armies, outside Greece, only a fraction would have been of Greek origin, the rest being allied contingents and conscripts from the local population.

 Manpower and the state

 Greek soldier in combat, c.
 300 BC (Depiction of Achilles).

 Lack of manpower was a serious concern for many Hellenistic rulers.
 The disparity between the manpower reserves available to Rome and to any other Hellenistic monarch had a profound influence on the way in which the opponents made war.
 Roman generals could more easily risk defeat in battle, while for Hellenistic generals, a defeat might cripple their manpower base for nearly a generation.
 Many states had to rely on mercenaries to bulk up their citizen forces: For example, the army of the Achaean League under Aratus of Sicyon was re-organized to contain a permanent corps of mercenaries that numbered 8,000 foot soldiers and 500 on horseback, compared with the corps of picked Achaean troops, which numbered only 3,000 foot and 500 horse.

 To take another example, by the mid-third century BC, the Spartan citizen population had decreased to a tiny fraction of what it had been at the time of the Persian Wars (Cleomenes' army could only field about 5,000 men).
 The inchoate reforms of Agis IV around 240 BC had failed after a reaction by those opposed to the reforms.
 The problem of the lack of man-at-arms was then taken up by Cleomenes III of Sparta, who attempted to address it by his radical reforms.
 Cleomenes III launched a coup against his rivals at home and used their demise to push forward a reform to increase Spartan manpower.
 In 227 BC, Cleomenes cancelled all debts, pooled and divided the large estates and increased the citizen body by enfranchising 5,000 Perioikoi and 'metics' (resident foreigners).
 Before long, he increased the citizen body further by allowing Helots to buy their freedom for five minae and therefore he "acquired 500 talents, some of which he used to arm 2,000 men in the Macedonian fashion as phalangites".
 However, the defeat at Sellasia in 222 BC and the attendant great loss of manpower forced a reliance on mercenary soldiers, who were the basis of power for Machanidas and Nabis, his successors.